X

 While the project above features two sofas at right angles with modest spacing between them, you might also consider placing them directly adjacent to one another, as Benjamin did in the minimalist living room shown below.
 Such arrangements are particularly beneficial for television viewing.
 The aligned sofas allow each person to recline with an unobstructed view of the television on the central wall.

-How to arrange the coffee table: As this living room was primarily designed for relaxation whilst watching television, Benjamin logically selected an ottoman rather than a traditional coffee table.
-Ottomans, typically upholstered in fabric, offer a softer aesthetic than angular coffee tables, creating a more casual ambiance.
+How to arrange the coffee table: As this living room was primarily designed for relaxation while watching television, Benjamin logically selected an ottoman rather than a traditional coffee table.
+Ottomans, typically upholstered in fabric, offer a softer aesthetic than angular coffee tables, creating a more casual ambience.
 They frequently double as footrests, making them perfect companions for leisurely film nights with refreshments at hand.

 This arrangement excels when hosting more formal gatherings where guests naturally separate into conversation groups based on seating proximity.
 For outdoor areas, two sofas placed opposite each other brilliantly establish a "conversation pit," as the sofas clearly delineate a dedicated space for sitting and socialising.